 - advocate for expanded end-of-life options around the country, and

 - defend end-of-life choice from legal and legislative threats

 Our Long-Term Objectives

 Compassion & Choices will work toward realizing these long-term objectives:

 - We have set the bold intention that by 2028, half the U.S. population will live in a location where medical aid in dying is an open and accessible medical practice.
 In addition to authorizing more states, we are also addressing the many regulatory roadblocks that limit access to the laws.

-- We seek to ensure that more patients can access the care they want — nothing more and nothing else — with a particular focus on transforming how people with dementia die.
-This includes gaining legal recognition and acceptance within the medical profession that a person can document their preference to forgo treatments and allow for a natural death in advance, before losing their mental capacity to give informed consent due to dementia.
+- We seek to ensure that more patients can access the care they want — nothing more and nothing less.
+Our programming includes two key focus areas: 1) closing the disparities in end-of-life care and planning for communities of color and authorizing legislation to advance equity in end-of-life care; and 2) transforming how people with dementia die through legal recognition and acceptance within the medical profession that a person can document their preference to forgo treatments and allow for a natural death in advance, before losing their mental capacity to give informed consent due to dementia.